Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/translate.rst

 The Translate node moves an image.

-Could also be used to add a 2D Camera shake.
+Could also be used to add a 2D camera shake.

 Inputs